 - a.
-The Associate Vice President of Enrollment Management and University Registrar shall be responsible for reviewing the campus information management practices concerning student records. - b.
-This review shall include, but not be limited to, an analysis of - (1) appropriateness of campus policy statement on the privacy of student records; - (2) procedures for amending records, including hearing procedures; - (3) procedures for disclosing information to students and others with legitimate educational interest; - (4) procedures for access list record keeping; - (5) the policy for charging fees for copies of student records; and - (6) the overall effectiveness of the campus student records policy and Executive Order No. 796 to determine the need for revision of these policies. - c.
+The Vice President for Student Affairs and Dean of Students shall be responsible for reviewing the campus information management practices concerning student records. - b.
+This review shall include, but not be limited to, an analysis of: - (1) appropriateness of campus policy statement on the privacy of student records; - (2) procedures for amending records, including hearing procedures; - (3) procedures for disclosing information to students and others with legitimate educational interest; - (4) procedures for access list record keeping; - (5) the policy for charging fees for copies of student records; and - (6) the overall effectiveness of the campus student records policy and Executive Order No. 382 to determine the need for revision of these policies. - c.
 Such reviews shall be conducted biennially and the results shall be forwarded to the Chancellor by the President and shall include any recommended policy or procedural changes deemed necessary.